'How great is the love the Father has lavished on us, that we should be called children of God.... And that is what we are!' - 1 John 3:1

 God showed the ultimate expression of love, for it was while we were still sinners that Jesus died for us (Romans 5:8).
-Jesus had great love and mercy for the very people that crucified him.
-He prayed to his heavenly father while hanging there on the cross by saying "Father forgive them for they do not know what they are doing" - Luke 23:34.
+While Jesus was on the cross he showed incredible love and mercy for the very people that crucified him, he prayed ‘Father, forgive them, for they do not know what they are doing’ (Luke 23:34).

 We’ve all Made Mistakes

-God sent his only Son as the ultimate sacrifice and if you accept Jesus as your Lord and Saviour and repent from your sins, God will forgive you.
-"If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness" - 1 John 1:9.
+‘If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness’ (1 John 1:9).

 A Father’s Love

-You and Jesus are alone, you soon realise that you are the only two people in the world.
+You and Jesus are alone, you soon realize that you are the only two people in the world.
 You take this opportunity to ask Jesus a question.
-"Jesus, besides yourself, I seem to be the only other person in the world, how much do you love me?"
-Jesus looks at you with compassion and replies "this much".
+‘Jesus, besides yourself, I seem to be the only other person in the world, how much do you love me?’
+Jesus looks at you with compassion and replies ‘this much’.
 Then he stretches out his arms and gives his life.

 If you were the only person in the world, God still would have sent his only son Jesus to give his life just for you!
-That’s how much God loves you and don’t ever forget it!
+That’s how much God loves you; you are his precious child and don’t ever forget it!